fjs138/crypt-keepr/README.md

 |dotenv| obfuscate credentials| Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.|

 ## Project Specifications
-* Display a calculator for converting US dollars and crypto.
+* Display a calculator for converting US dollars and crypto
 * Display a crypto news widget
 * Display pertinent stock prices